-This Sunday night, April 29th at 9pm EDT, Tempo and other web systems will be temporarily unavailable while we perform critical patch updates to ensure the stability of our services.
+This Thursday night, June 21st at 9pm EDT, Tempo and other web systems will be temporarily unavailable while we perform critical patch updates to ensure the stability of our services.

 This maintenance outage will affect the Tempo API, the purchase site for Strip for Windows, the Connect website, and the site for Codebook.

 Down time could last up to 1 hour (though we hope it will be completed more quickly).
 If you need to get in touch with us for any reason, please don’t hesitate.